wizard1203/2026-ICLR-Blog-LLMConflicts/_posts/2026-04-27-Blog-LLMConflicts.md

 ### Preference Dilemmas

+We highlight the differences between the human values and human preferences.
+The human values refer to principles or beliefs that guide a person's behavior, decisions, and judgments over the long term.
+They represent what someone considers fundamentally important or worthwhile, such as honesty, freedom, or family.
+Values are often shaped by culture, upbringing, and personal reflection.

+The human preferences mainly refer to an individual's likes, dislikes, or choices in specific situations that.
+They are often subjective, context-dependent, and based on immediate desires or circumstances.
+For example, one might prefer coffee to tea in the morning because it gives you a quick energy boost.

 **LLMs as Judges.** Using LLMs as automated evaluators or "judges" for content generation is a growing field, as it can be scaled more efficiently than human evaluation <d-cite key="zheng2023judging"></d-cite>.
 However, this introduces a dilemma of preference.
 In many scenarios, there is no objective ground truth; there are only subjective human preferences, which can vary significantly <d-cite key="jiang2024can,wu2025aligning, jiang2023evaluating"></d-cite>.